 During the interview, be interested in the client, ask what they are concerned about, and really listen.
 With this perspective, you are offering not only your tax services but yourself, and the conversation will often naturally turn to other topics of interest other than taxes.

-Of course you don't want to stray too far from the tax issue in your initial interview.
+Of course, you don't want to stray too far from the tax issue in your initial interview.
 The art of good marketing is creating a relaxed environment where the client feels they are showing interest rather than being bullied to sign up or buy.
 Take notes during your interview about any additional services the client showed interest in, then later, weeks or a month say, send them a follow-up email regarding the services they seemed interested in.
 Give them ample time to become relaxed after their tax issues are taken care of.
 In your email, just remind them of the things you two talked about, whether it be financial planning, investment suggestions, budgeting concerns, etc. Be cordial and professional and you will find that you often end up with a client for a whole other product you handle.
 Who knows?
-If your new client is a small business owner, you could end up taking care of their finances all around, or coming on board as a consultant.
+If your new client is a small business owner, you could end up taking care of their finances all-around or coming on board as a consultant.

-I have always loved the saying, "If you don't ask the answer is always no." Don't be afraid to ask.
+Here at MoneyThumb, we love the saying, "If you don't ask the answer is always no." Don't be afraid to ask.
 You never know what new service a client could need and they will thank you later down the road for mentioning it in the initial tax interview if you handle it like a boss.